-Electives are chosen with the approval of the program director.
+2 Electives are chosen with the approval of the program director.
 Prerequisites must be met before taking 600-level courses.
+3 Two elective must be outside of accounting.

 The Accounting program offers two specialty concentrations, the Accounting Information Systems (AIS) concentration and the Taxation concentration.